sergiosja/flashcards/README.md

 npm run dev
 ```

-and spin up the server with (either make sure port 8080 is available or change this in the `package.json` file)
+and spin up the server with (in another terminal) (also either make sure port 8080 is available or change this in the `package.json` file)

 ```
 npm run db